 VIETNAMESE FOOD GUIDE

 Vietnamese is one of our favorite cuisines.
 It’s the main reason why we keep going back to Vietnam.
-If you enjoy Vietnamese food as much as we do, then you may want to check out our guide on the best food in Vietnam.
+If you enjoy Vietnamese food as much as we do, then be sure to check out our guide on the best food in Vietnam.
 It covers many interesting dishes from bun cha in Hanoi to cao lau in Hoi An to com tam in Saigon.

 WHERE TO EAT IN HO CHI MINH CITY